Dalgona/serum-site/pages/docs/cmdline.md

     Basically Serum builds all pages one by one sequentially.
 If this option is provided, Serum will perform a parallel build by launching one build process per a page at the same time.
+* `s` or `--skip-postbuild`<br>
+    If this option is given, Serum will skip executing the postbuild script even if the script is specified in `serum.json`.
 * `-o <outdir>` or `--output <outdir>`<br>
     The output directory of your website can be set by using this option.
 It is recommended to point to an empty directory, because all existing files